gitpoap/gitpoap-backend/docs/GAPs.md

 ## Rules Engine

 In order to define rules in a structured & declarative way, & minimize the amount of in-line conditionals, we will use a rules engine to define rules for GAPs.
-After evaluating a number of possible open source rules engine libraries written in JS / TS, we've selected `json-rules-engine` due to it's high usage, & solid documentation.
+After evaluating a number of possible open source rules engine libraries written in JS / TS, we've selected `json-rules-engine` due to it's high usage, & good documentation.
 One unfortunate downside is that the library hasn't been updated since June 2021.
 In the case where bugs are showstoppers, we will fork the code & fix ourselves.

+A brief description of how `json-rules-engine` works - 3 primary entities exist:

+1. The Engine
+2. Rules objects
-A brief description of how `json-rules-engine` works - 3 primary entities exist: (1) the Engine; (2) a Rules object; & (3) a Fact.
-A Fact represents a set of structured data that is evaluated by the engine according to the rules object.
+3. Fact objects - A Fact represents a set of structured data that is evaluated by the engine according to the rules object.

-The first proof-of-concept GAP that we intend to create is the `Bear Market Builder` GAP - a token that signifies that a holder has merged a PR into any open source repo with > 10 starts since the official start of the crypto bear market.
+The first proof-of-concept GAP that we intend to create is the `Bear Market Builder` GAP - a token that signifies that a holder has merged a PR into any open source repo with > 10 stars since the official start of the crypto bear market (for ex: 2022-01-01)

 The rule as defined for `json-rules-engine` would look something like the following: